spidernet-io/spiderpool/docs/usage/rdma-roce.md

                   sleep 1000000
         EOF

-7. Verify that RDMA data transmission is working correctly between the Pods across nodes.
+7. Verify that RDMA communication is correct between the Pods across nodes.

     Open a terminal and access one Pod to launch a service: